 At this time, CCR placement has not begun.
-It is projected that closure of the CCR Landfill will be initiated 30 years after CCR placement begins.
+It is projected that the CCR Landfill will reach capacity in no less than eight years after initial CCR placement begins based on the original CCR Landfill design, at which point closure will be initiated.
 Refer to Table 3-2 for a projected timeline of the activities necessary to close the CCR Landfill.
-Closure is planned to be completed within six months of commencement.
+Closure will be completed within six months of commencement.

-Table 3-1

-Schedule for Closure

-Hennepin Power Station CCR Landfill
+Table 3-2 Schedule for Closure Joppa Power Station CCR Landfill

-Tooks
+Tasks

 Tasks 0 1 2 3 4 5 6

 Acquire Approvals/Permits and Cease Placement of CCR

 2. Closure Commencement

-3. Place and Compact Low Permeability Layer
+3. Place and Compact Low Permeability Soil Layer

-4. Place Geomembrane
+4. Place Geomembrane and Drainage Geocomposite

-5. Place Geocomposite Drainage Layer

-6. Place Final Protective Cover Layer
+5. Place Final Protective Cover Layer and Topsoil

-7. Surface Water Management Construction and Place Vegetation
+6. Surface Water Management Construction and Place Vegetation

-8. Construction Quality Assurance
+7. Construction Quality Assurance

-9. Plat of Survey
+8. Plat of Survey

-10. Documentation of Closure
+9. Documentation of Closure

-4. Post-Closure Plan
+4. Post-Closure Care Plan